patr-cloud/eve-rs/readme.md

 }
 ```

-Since, in our example we are using `DefauleContext`, we can create a context without passing in the state
+Since, in our example we are using `DefauleContext`, we can create a context without passing in the state.
 ``` rust
 fn default_context_generator(request: Request, _ : &()) -> DefaultContext {
     // default context has no state as an argument.